COVID-19 NEWS and UPDATES

 On demand, remote BSL Interpreting Service launches for UK’s deaf community.

-The Deaf Health Charity, SignHealth and online interpreting company InterpreterNow, have launched ‘BSLHealthAccess’ which enables the provision of immediate, on demand access to British Sign Language (BSL) interpreters for communication with deaf people in health settings, free of charge during the current coronavirus situation.
+The Deaf Health Charity, SignHealth and online interpreting company InterpreterNow, have launched ‘BSLHealthAccess’ which enables the provision of immediate, on demand access to British Sign Language (BSL) interpreters for communication with deaf people in health settings, free of charge during the current Coronavirus situation.

 On demand, remote BSL Interpreting Service launches for UK’s deaf community.

-The Deaf Health Charity, SignHealth and online interpreting company InterpreterNow, have launched ‘BSLHealthAccess’ which enables the provision of immediate, on demand access to British Sign Language (BSL) interpreters for communication with deaf people in health settings, free of charge during the current coronavirus situation.
+The Deaf Health Charity, SignHealth and online interpreting company InterpreterNow, have launched ‘BSLHealthAccess’ which enables the provision of immediate, on demand access to British Sign Language (BSL) interpreters for communication with deaf people in health settings, free of charge during the current Coronavirus situation.

 URGENT DENTAL CARE - Two communications received from CDO England